Bond Lab Research

 Research Interests

-Our work on cAMP highlighted the central role of the actin cytoskeleton in integrating multiple upstream signals and regulating appropriate cellular responses.
+Our work on cAMP highlighted the central role of actin cytoskeleton remodelling in integrating multiple upstream signals and regulating appropriate cellular responses.
+This prompted us to investigate how biomechanical signals also feed into common downstream pathways and how cells process the multitude of signals coming in from the extracellular environment, and decide how to modulate their phenotype.
 Our current research is focussing on how these mechanisms are involved in regulating cell behaviour during a number of pathological processes that underly cardiovascular disease.
-These include sensing changes in cardiac tissue stiffness and regulating cardiac fibrosis, and how actin can translocate into the nucleus and control expression of genes that promote vascular calcification.
+These include sensing changes in cardiac and arterial tissue stiffness and regulating cardiac fibrosis and VSMC phenotypic modulation.
+How actin monomers can translocate into the nucleus and control expression of genes that regulate these processes remains an important focus of our research.

 Funded by the British Heart Foundation.